Ridiculous Exchange Rates

 - One Don Rosa Donald Duck story featured a wanted poster citing a reward of "one bajillion pecos ($20)".

-- "Awful Flight", a Funny Animal parody of the Canadian supehero team Alpha Flight, has one of the team excitedly point out a dollar on the ground.
+- "Awful Flight", a Funny Animal parody of the Canadian supehero team Alpha Flight that appeared in an issue of The Spectacular Spider-Ham back in The Eighties, has one of the team excitedly point out a dollar on the ground.
 When the others ask what the big deal is, he explains that it's a US dollar!
 They're rich!

 - In Euro Trip, the characters make it to Slovakia by accident and find they only have $1.83 US on them — which, apparently, makes them close to being millionaires and grants them access to a lavish hotel room.
 (Naturally, this joke doesn't work anymore since Slovakia adopted the euro.)